Faculty & Staff

 M.Ed.
 University of Vermont

 I first stepped inside the community of The Grammar School as a young child when my parents and another couple chose to start the school in my backyard.
 TGS nurtured my love of learning, a love for and deep experience of the outdoors, a sense of purpose and agency, and a deep commitment to community matched with a curiosity of the larger world.
-I chose to send my children to TGS for the very same reasons.
+I chose to send my children to TGS for the very same reasons and this year, my granddaughter started in the preschool.
 As part of the current faculty, I bring a great passion for mathematics to my classroom.
 I maintain a close connection to math teachers around the state through my involvement with the Vermont Mathematics Initiative, a team of teachers dedicated to researching the best in math education and creating math teachers who strive to continuously improve their understanding and instruction.
 I believe that mathematics is foundational to every child’s future and strive to develop a love and appreciation for mathematics in concert with deep understanding and skills.

 Paul “Hop” Hopkins